Last Updated on September 9, 2023

 The laptop compartment is on the outside of the pack.
 It’s usually a good idea to pack your heaviest items closest to your spine but the design of the Farpoint 40 does not allow that.

-However, since I use a Surface Pro as my main laptop and that’s lightweight it’s not really a problem.
+However, since I use a iPad Pro as my main laptop and that’s lightweight it’s not really a problem.
 But I should point out that the Farpoint 40 works better with lighter laptops.

 Some people think that Osprey has overdone their logos and branding on the bag.
 Personally I think it looks great and I don’t really care what people think anyway.
 I’m more concerned with how the backpack performs that how it looks.